SNOW KING OBSERVATORY

 Project Model : Physical models are a critical part of the design process to understand space and form more intuitively.
 Holding a model allows you to see proportions, depth, and relationships between elements from multiple angles.
 Unlike quick and messy physical models, I use final study models at the end of the design process to fine tune aesthetics, that aren’t obvious in drawings or 3D computer software.
 Finally, refined models serve as a bridge between concept and construction.

-Project Drawings : The Snow King Observatory building section illustrates the project’s full scale, program, architectural character, and structural design.
-A programmatic feature of the observatory is the tall planetarium theater space, which was introduced later in the design process and presented a unique challenge for both the overall building scale and the telescope’s viewing angles.
+Project Drawings : The Snow King Observatory Building Section drawing illustrates the project’s scale, program, architectural character, and structural design.
+A programmatic feature of the observatory is the tall planetarium theater space, which was introduced later in the design process (2022) and presented a challenge for both the overall building scale and the telescope’s viewing angles.

-To consider the natural landscape of Snow King Mountain and maintain a low visual profile, the observatory was carefully designed to sit as close to the site as possible.
-This approach required precise coordination of building heights, structural systems, and spatial relationships.
-Special attention was given to the telescope pier height, which needed to extend above the planetarium roof to optimize unobstructed views of the western night sky.
+To consider the natural landscape of Snow King Mountain and maintain a low visual profile, the observatory was initially designed to sit as close to the site as possible.
+The concept came from the 2015 observatory situated along Josie’s Ridge trail, where the roofline would serve as a visual gradient between landscape and massing.
+As mentioned prior, the initial observatory was smaller, but later expanded in 2022 to include more indoor programming to increase use.
+Precise coordination of the building height, structural systems, and spatial relationships was considered to preserve the initial design intent.
+Special attention had to be given to the telescope pier, which needed to extend above the planetarium roof to optimize unobstructed views.

 PROGRESS